imohitmayank/a_lazy_data_science_guide/python/good_practices.md

 logging.warning('And this, too')
 ```

-- Note, there is a hierarchical leveling of log to segregate different severity of logs.
+- Note, there is a hierarchical levelling of logs to segregate different severity of logs.
 In the example shown above, the `level` parameter denotes the minimal level that is tracked and hence saved to the file.
 As per the official [how to](https://docs.python.org/3.7/howto/logging.html), these are the different logging levels with some details about when to use which *(in increasing order of severity)*,

 | Level    | When it’s used                                                                                                                                                         |
 | -------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------- |